Aoibhinn/portfolio_2/README.md

    2. I want the game to be responsive to whichever device I am playing it on.
    3. I want to be able to navigate around the different pages of the site.
    4. I want to be given a choice of varied questions.

+   * #### Returning/ Frequent Visitor Goals
+   1. I want to be given varied questions each time I play.
+   2. I want to be able to record my score and try to get on a leaderboard.
+   3. I want to see other users previous scores so I can try to beat them.

+### Design

+Because of the topic of the quiz, I want the design of the website to have a digital/coding themed background.
+It needs to be pleasing for the user to look at with the game elements easily distinguishable from the background so that everything is clear and easy to use.
+To do this I will have a fairly dark background with bright neon colors being used for the game so they will contrast nicely together.
+I want to keep a consistent theme throughout the site by using the same colour combinations on each page.
+With the site being attractive for the user and easy to use I am hoping the user will want to keep returning to play the game.